CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/User-Management/Add-and-Manage-Accounts.md

 ### Manage Login Policies

-Administrators can configure a session expiration time and the number of times users can refresh before requiring them to login again to NetQ.
+Administrators can configure a session expiration time and the number of times users can refresh before requiring them to log in again to NetQ.

 To configure these login policies:

 1. On the Login Management card, select **Manage**

-    {{<figure src="/images/netq/login-management-card.png" alt="" width="400" >}}
+2. Select how long an account can be logged in before requiring a user to log in again:

-2. Select how long an account can be logged in before logging in again.
+    {{<figure src="/images/netq/login-management-card.png" alt="" width="450" >}}

 3. Click **Update** to save the changes.